dsheeler/CoverflowAltTab/README.markdown

 #### Gnome-Shell

+To access preferences you can:

+  - Open the Extensions tool.
+You should find it in your system menu
-Click the preferences button on [extensions.gnome.org](https://extensions.gnome.org/local/), or run `gnome-extensions prefs CoverflowAltTab@dmo60.de` inside a terminal.
+  - Click the preferences button on [extensions.gnome.org](https://extensions.gnome.org/local/)
+  - run `gnome-extensions prefs CoverflowAltTab@dmo60.de` inside a terminal

 This will show you a preference dialog where you can change the settings to your needs.

 ## Troubleshooting